A.A. Aaronson

 NATIVE OF LONDON, ENG.

-AND OUR BELOVED MOTHER
+AND OUR DEVOTED MOTHER

 ROSE AARONSON,